 Instructions

-- Put the salad ingredients in a large bowl.
-The above measurements are just suggestions, feel free to add more or less depending on your taste.
+- Add all the salad ingredients to a large bowl.
+The vegetable amounts are flexible, so feel free to adjust them to suit your taste.

-- Heap the salad onto a serving platter or bowl.
-Top with the roasted peanuts.
-Garnish with lime wedges and more fresh herbs.
+- Pile the salad onto a serving platter or into a large bowl.
+Top with roasted peanuts and garnish with lime wedges and more fresh herbs.

 Notes